JoaquinMX/MediaFastView/architecture_design.md

 2. **Media Viewing**: Grid-based display of images, videos, and text files with thumbnail previews and navigation
 3. **Tagging System**: Dual tagging for directories and media files with dynamic creation and filtering
 4. **Favorites System**: Marking favorites with dedicated screen and slideshow functionality
-5. **Full-Screen Viewing**: Immersive viewing with zoom, pan, and video controls
+5. **Full-Screen Viewing**: Immersive viewing with zoom, pan, and video controls built on the shared playback chrome used across slideshow and viewer surfaces
 6. **UI Interactions**: Responsive grids, animations, drag-and-drop, gestures, and keyboard shortcuts
 7. **File Operations**: Safe file deletion and permission handling
 8. **Data Persistence**: Isar-backed storage for all app data with unified